UBCSailbot/obstacle-detection/README.md

   make rescale
   make rigRunner
 ```

-If you are building on the Pi use:
+Specific CMake flags for the Pi:

 ```
 cmake -DDLIB_NO_GUI_SUPPORT=ON -DDLIB_LINK_WITH_SQLITE3=OFF ..
 make liveFeeder
 ```

 Otherwise just

 ```
   make liveFeeder
 ```

 # If you have problems
-  If you have failed with your builds and they are still failing, try deleting the CmakeCache file and try building again.
+ - check that you've initiated the git submodules
+ - check that all dependencies are met
+ - re-run `cmake ..`
+ - if all else fails, delete your build directory and try again.

 # Contributing
 Please read the [contribution guide](CONTRIBUTING.md).